smichaud/nvim-gototest/README.md

 # nvim-gototest

-Neovim plugin to navigate between test and source files.
+A basic Neovim plugin to navigate between test and source files.